VRS X

 What is VRS X?

 It receives ADS-B broadcasts from your hardware receiver, decodes them, and displays live aircraft positions on an interactive map.
-Beyond the basics, VRS X adds a full admin panel for configuration, a BYOD data architecture for aircraft databases and operator flags, external service integrations for routes and photos, and role-based access control — making it suitable for anything from a home enthusiast setup to a more structured operational deployment.
+Beyond the basics, VRS X adds a full admin panel for configuration, a BYOD data architecture for aircraft databases and operator flags, external service integrations for routes and photos, protected feeds, and role-based access control — making it suitable for anything from a home enthusiast setup to a more structured operational deployment.

 The project is currently in closed beta and under active development.
 Want to see it in action before downloading?
 Check out the live demo.
 Follow the devlogs to track progress.